kassius/esoMarkdownExtra/README.md

 4. Go to 'administration' on the site, then to 'Plugins' and enable 'Markdown Extra' plugin.
 5. Then it should be working.
 Just create a post using Markdown syntax and test it.

-### 2. Second method, cloning this repository to your plugins/ folder via command line
+### 2. Second method, cloning this repository to your plugins/ directory via command line

 Via command line, commands are: